India-EU Free Trade “Early Harvest” Deal Looks Possible

 These issue notwithstanding, EU-India trade in goods has been trending upward.

 There remains good chances that an “early harvest” agreement could still be reached, with the trade agreement signed off but leaving room for later adjustment in key sectors.

 India had previously undergone strenuous trade negotiations with both Malaysia and Thailand, with parties stuck on certain issues.
 Under the so-called “early harvest” approach, however, they were able to sign off on the bulk of the trade issues leaving work for the more contentious points later.

 A nine page qualitative analysis of the proposed EU-India Free Trade Agreement as written by the University of Sussex and sponsored by the European Commission may be downloaded here (PDF).

-This article originally appeared at Asia Briefing, May 3, 2013.
+This story first appeared at Asia Briefing, May 3, 2013.